qawemlilo/blog/posts/2014-6-27_using-cheerio-and-mongodb-to-scrape-a-large-website.md

         self.loadWebPage();
     };

-The `init` method attaches an event listener to the Scrapper's `loaded` event, when that event fires, it comes with some HTML which is parsed before being passed to a `complete` event listener.
+The `init` method attaches an event listener to the Scraper's `loaded` event, when that event fires, it comes with some HTML which is parsed before being passed to a `complete` event listener.
 Lastly the `init` method calls the `loadWebPage` method.

-    Scrapper.prototype.loadWebPage = function () {
+    Scraper.prototype.loadWebPage = function () {
       var self = this;

       console.log('\n\nLoading ' + website);